adastorm/adastorm.github.io/programming.md

 ---

 ### DIY Ray Tracer
-- A custom-built ray tracer written in [language].
+- A custom-built ray tracer written in Java.
-- [Brief description of the project].
+- A project made to trace a screen of .....{TO COMPLETE}.
 - [Add link to project code/demo].

 ### AI Maze-Solving Robot